-Through our teaching and learning, pupils develop the skills to become creative, fluent writers with the ability to write clearly and coherently for a range of purposes and audiences.
+Through our teaching and learning of writing, pupils develop the skills to become creative, individual and fluent writers with the ability to write clearly and coherently for a range of purposes and audiences across the curriculum and beyond.

-The skills of spelling, editing, handwriting, grammar and punctuation are taught directly through daily English lessons.
+A balance of spelling, editing, handwriting, grammar and punctuation skills are taught directly through daily English lessons.
 Pupils then apply their skills through motivating and creative writing tasks covering a wide range of genres over the year/school.
 Writing tasks are frequently linked to cross curricular topics and texts to ensure pupils can apply their skills in a range of contexts.
+Good examples are shared with children and modelling displays high expectations.
+Magpie walls are used regularly to support children with developing a range of ambitious and interesting vocabulary to use in their writing linked to their reading.
+Children are inspired to write through the use of a range of media to engage all learners.
+Pupils are encouraged to express their individuality through their writing and given opportunities to present their writing to others.

 Handwriting is taught from Reception using a pre-cursive style, joining letters from Year 1.
 Pupils have regular opportunities to practise handwriting skills throughout the week to develop a clear, fluent style.